metablaster/WindowsFirewallRuleset/Readme/ResetFirewall.md

 `Windows Firewal Ruleset` might have started some system services required for deployment, to see which services were modified take a look into `Logs` folder and find `Services-<DATE>.log`

-This file lists all the services whose startup mode and\or startup status was changed.
+The log file lists all the services whose startup mode and\or status status was changed.

 If you're unable to find the file or you don't know defaults, following table lists all the services which `Windows Firewal Ruleset` might have modified and their system defaults: